andrewmaclachlan/CASA0005repo/README.md

 Provided below are brief descriptions of the main annual updates to the practical material.

-Improvements made 2021 - 2022:
+### 2021 - 2022:

+Removed:
-1. Removed more non geographic content such as dashboards
+  * more non geographic content such as dashboards
-1. Removed:
-  * Practical 8 on online mapping + more descriptive stats
+  * practical 8 on online mapping + more descriptive stats
-  * Elements of GitHub practical
+  * elements of GitHub practical
-  * Instructions on citing papers in RMarkdown - this is now on the dissertation template.
+  * instructions on citing papers in RMarkdown - this is now on the dissertation template.
-  * Interpolation from the first raster practical
+  * interpolation from the first raster practical

+Added
-1. Added more info on spatial weights and deciding between Spatial Error Models (SEMs) and Spatially Lagged Models (SLMs)
+* more info on spatial weights and deciding between Spatial Error Models (SEMs) and Spatially Lagged Models (SLMs)
-1. Added more info on creating GWR bandwidths.
+* more info on creating GWR bandwidths.
+* weekly homework tasks.

+Changed
-1. Mark scheme revision for an open book exam not written assignment.
+* mark scheme,  for an open book exam not written assignment.
-1. Github classroom for submission of the exam.
+* Github classroom for submission of the exam.
-1. Added weekly homework tasks.

-Improvements made 2020 - 2021:
+### 2020 - 2021:

-1. All of ArcGIS content removed and replaced with R and QGIS (open source)
+* all of ArcGIS content removed and replaced with R and QGIS (open source)
-1. Set clear weekly homework tasks
+* set clear weekly homework tasks
-1. Custom styling of the bookdown website
+* custom styling of the bookdown website
-1. Revision of nearly all code, moving towards the `tidyverse` and piped (`%>%`) syntax
+* revision of nearly all code, moving towards the `tidyverse` and piped (`%>%`) syntax
-1. More focus on `dplyr` and other data wrangling/tidying tools (e.g. `Janitor`)
+* more focus on `dplyr` and other data wrangling/tidying tools (e.g. `Janitor`)

-Improvements made 2019 - 2020:
+### 2019 - 2020:

-1. All material moved to bookdown
+* all material moved to bookdown
-1. Majority of practicals moved to R
+* majority of practicals moved to R
-1. Addition of raster practicals
+* addition of raster practicals
-1. Revised assignment markscheme and assignment requirements
+* revised assignment markscheme and assignment requirements